raineorshine/npm-check-updates/README.md

     --cooldown 12h     12 hours
     --cooldown 30m     30 minutes

-Note that previous stable versions will not be suggested.
-The package will be completely ignored if its latest published version is within the cooldown period.
-This is due to a limitation of the npm registry, which does not provide a way to query previous stable versions.
+With the default `--target latest`, if the latest dist-tag version is within the cooldown window, ncu falls back to the greatest version that passes the cooldown threshold.
+To instead skip the package entirely (strict behaviour), use `--target "@latest"`.

 Example: